 - T-Campers will gather on Friday at a nearby college campus for a pre-departure get-together (pizza provided).
 Parking is FREE.

 - A bus will provide transportation to and from the Pre-Departure Meeting location and Camp Pilgrim Pines.
 All participants must take this bus to and from camp.

 - Saturday night features a Talent(less) Show, so come prepared with props and music.

 - All meals and snacks provided, including vegetarian and vegan options.

-- Cabins include bunk beds with comfortable mattresses and restrooms.
+- Cabins include bunk beds with comfortable mattresses and restrooms, and are heated.

 - No alcohol or drugs at the camp!